golestaniBLLab/TASH/README.md

 * [h] Helper funtion
 * [m] Value to run also the MCAI analysis.
 0 means no running MCAI, 1 means MCAI AND TASH, 2 means ONLY MCAI.
 IMPORTANT: to run MCAI with flag == 2 it means that, at some point, TASH was run on the dataset of interest.
 Default set to 0 no MCAI\n
 * [g] Which gyrus you want MCAI to run on [1-2-3 etc].
 MCAI can only be run for 1 gyry at the time.
 Default 1.
 You can also type 'all' option and a table for gyri from 1 to 7 will be created.
 * [v] The Freesurfer version you used.
 Available 5, 6 or 7 (the version updates like .2 or .3 are not important).
 Default 7.
+IMPORTANT: this flags referes to the freesurfer version that is installed on the computer that will be used to run TASH/MCAI NOT the version that has been used to run freesurfer segmentation if these are different (e.g. large dataset segmented v6 like the UKBB but locally you have 7.2 installed )
 * [s] [0-1-2-3] section of TASH that you want to run.
 0 runs all the steps.
 1 skips the segmentation but runs the rest i.e. plots, stats extraction, save .mat and .csv (need to have the tash segmentations done).
 2 runs the saving and the the tables extraction. (useful if you already got the tiff files and want to rerun the rest on a different folder for sanity checks).
 3 gets ONLY the cvs tables.
 Default 0.
 * [t] Type of table you want to get.
 If 1, the output tables will be based only on TASH.
 If 2, morphological stats are obtained from other regions in the brain (ROI - Destrieux Atlas).
 Default 2.\
 * [p] if you place this flag the MCAI plots will be in output.
 Default no plot as it would take too much space.